fatbobman/NavigationViewKit/README.md

 * Non-disruptive

-  Any new features added should not affect the native features provided by the current SwiftUI, especially not the `Toolbar`, `NavigationLink` in the NavigationView
+Any new feature does not affect the native functionality provided by Swiftui, especially if it does not affect the performance of Toolbar, NavigationLink in NavigationView

 * Be as easy to use as possible